A Wondrous Red Rock Landscape

 More than 2,000 sandstone arches give this park its name, and many of them are viewable on scenic hikes.
 Sometimes, hiking trails lead right under arches, affording visitors a spectacular perspective on these natural wonders.
 The arches were created through erosion of rock that once formed the bed of a great inland sea.
-The sea evaporated, leaving salt deposits that helped shape the dramatic balancing boulders, arches, spires and fins of rock that have made the region famous.
+The sea evaporated, leaving salt deposits that helped shape the dramatic balancing boulders, arches, spires, and fins of rock that have made the region famous.

-The not-to-be-missed rock formations in Arches National Park include Delicate Arch, which has become a symbol of the state of Utah, and Balanced Rock, a boulder the size of three school buses that sits on a spire nine miles from the park’s entrance.
+The not-to-be-missed rock formations in Arches National Park include Delicate Arch, which has become a symbol of the state of Utah, and Balanced Rock, a boulder the size of three school buses that sit on a spire nine miles from the park’s entrance.

 The Good Earth

-Much of the high desert in Arches National Park is covered in biological soil crust, a blackish layer of lichens, moses, algae and cyanobacteria that provides two important services to the desert ecosystem.
+Much of the high desert in Arches National Park is covered in biological soil crust, a blackish layer of lichens, mosses, algae, and cyanobacteria that provides two important services to the desert ecosystem.
 The living carpet binds together the loose desert soil, providing an effective shield against wind and water erosion.
 Additionally, the organisms in the crust enrich the soil by converting nitrogen in the atmosphere into a form that plants can use as food.

 Both these processes are vital to the desert ecosystem, so it is important for visitors not to disturb the biological soil crust by trampling it.
 Damage to the crust, especially when it is dry and brittle, can take a very long time to heal, if they recover at all.
-Visitors should always drive or ride on designated roads, and follow marked trails when hiking.
+Visitors should always drive or ride on designated roads and follow marked trails when hiking.

 Wildlife in Arches National Park

 Contrary to what most people might assume, the desert habitat of Arches National Park is teeming with animal life.
 The catch is that lots of species, particularly mammals, lay low to avoid the heat during the day.
-Still, it is possible to spot a glimpse of some of Arches’ many native critters — you just need to know when and where to look.
+Still, it is possible to spot a glimpse of some of the Arches’ many native critters — you just need to know when and where to look.